Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/StudyGuide.md

 - Creating unwind segues to pass back information.
 - Navigating programmatically, using different animations (present, push, dismiss, pop).

-**Outcome 4: Apply different techniques to find and solve bugs within Xcode.**
+**Outcome 4: Apply different techniques to find and solve bugs within Xcode & Best Practices.**

 Ways we learned about this in the course
 - Class No. 10 covered debugging.
+- Class on SOLID principles

 Ways you can demonstrate your skill / knowledge level of this outcome
 - Identify different methods to debug apps.
 - Knowing causes of errors & crashes.
+- Being able to explain at a basic level what each SOLID principle tries to solve.